 In Clifton Park, a week-long effort begins today to help collect food for the CAPTAIN’s food pantry by allowing people to donate nonperishable items at the Clifton Park-Halfmoon Public Library in exchange for a forgiveness of library fines, up to $5.
 The 11th annual event, which coincides with National Hunger and Homelessness Awareness Week, also allows contributors to donate food in exchange to have another randomly selected individual’s overdue book fines reduced.
 The event runs through Nov.
 5. Visit the library circulation desk for more information.

-High Notes is a feature of The Gazette Opinion section that appears every Monday to spotlight the many good works being done by individuals and organizations in our communities.
-If you have a suggestion for High Notes, please send it to Editorial Page Editor Mark Mahoney at firstname.lastname@example.org.
+High Notes is a feature of The Gazette Opinion section that appears every Monday to spotlight the good being done in our communities by individuals, organizations and businesses.
+Reader submissions to High Notes are welcome.
+Send suggestions to Editorial Page Editor Mark Mahoney at [email protected].